Progression Timeline and Milestones

 6. Time limits for completion.
 No courses older than seven years (including transfer credits) may be applied toward the MS degree; no course revalidation option exists; courses would need to be retaken.
 The Graduate School may consider requests for a single extension of the time limits for one (1) year in cases with rare, extenuating circumstances and with supporting documentation.
 In such cases, the student and graduate program must provide a signed timeline for program completion that does not exceed one year.
 Failure to adhere to the approved timeline for completion will result in automatic termination of the student’s enrollment for a lack of satisfactory academic progress.
 Multiple extensions will not be approved.

 These time limits are maximums; students will typically be expected to complete all the degree requirements in one-three years.

 I AM READY TO GRADUATE WHAT DO I NEED TO DO?

 1. See Graduate Programs Director at the end of the semester/summer session BEFORE you plan to graduate to review the process and consult your DegreeWorks file to ensure all milestones and courses are correct.
 View the Graduation Checklist for the appropriate semester.

 3. Non-thesis Final Capstone Project completion: In conjunction with the completion of BIOL6800 and in consultation with the Major Advisor, the student will complete an appropriate written assignment or project for submission and acceptance.
-Completion and acceptance of the product by the Major Advisor and the Supervisory Committee is reported on Final Defense Report.
-Indicate both major and non-thesis MS degree.
+Completion and acceptance of the product by the Major Advisor and the Supervisory Committee is reported on Master’s Capstone Report for Comprehensive Exam, Portfolio Presentation, Study Report, and Project.
+Select Capstone Project to indicate a non-thesis MS degree.
 Check Box marked Project.

 Forms and other Graduation Information Click here for additional graduation information available from the UNC Charlotte Graduate School.